clockworkengineer/DifferenceEngine/readme.md

 # Handbrake Video Conversion Task Function #

 This function takes the file name and path passed as parameters and creates a command to process the file into an ".mp4" file using handbrake.
 Please note that this command has a hard encoded path to my installation of handbrake and should be changed according to the target.
-The command is passed to the OS using the function call system(), which waits for completion and a returned status (nothing fancy is done with this except report success or failure).
-Note all output from handbrake (stdout/stderr) is  also redirected to a hard encoded log file.
+The command is passed to a function called **runCommand** that packs the command string into an argv[] that is further passed onto execvp() for execution.
+Before this a fork is performed and a wait is done for the forked process to exit and its status returned.

+# Shell command Task Function #

+This executes a simple shell script command (--command) for each file passed.
+It uses the same **runCommand** function used by the Handbrake Video Conversion Task.

 # To Do #

-1. The ability to drive program from tasksToRunDetails.json
-1. Add more task options such a torrent file download
+1. Add more task options such a using curl.
 2. Add more google tests.